ChiaoteNi/visionOS-demonstrations/README.md

       - Thanks to the discussion from the sharing session, we added a gesture to the entity in this demonstration to check the behavior of attachment.
         Please try moving the entity, and you'll notice that the attachment moves with it.
     - `AnimationDemo`:
-      - To demonstrate how to apply animation to an entity in RealityView
+      - To demonstrate how to apply animation to an entity in RealityView.

 ### Part III
-  - Introduce some features of 3D space drawing
+  - Introduce features of 3D space drawing.
     - `Create3DPlanesDemo`:
       - It's a pre-practice demonstration for the `ThreeDimensionCanvasDemo`.
-      - In this demonstration, I showed how to create a place in the visionOS, and this implementation is used for making strokes in the next demonstration, `ThreeDimensionCanvasDemo`.
+      - In this demonstration, I show how to create a plane in visionOS, which is used for making strokes in the subsequent `ThreeDimensionCanvasDemo`.
       <table>
         <tr>
           <th>